Survey on Hospital Factors Affecting Failure to Rescue in Pancreatic Surgery - PancreasGroup.org 2

 7. Multidisciplinarity and Hospital Culture

 A multidisciplinary approach involving surgeons, gastroenterologists, radiologists, interventional radiologists, pathologists, and other specialists is crucial for managing complications after pancreatic surgery.
-Hospitals lacking a coordinated multidisciplinary approach and an inconsistent adherence to best practices, may face difficulties in managing complications effectively [5,6]
+Hospitals lacking a coordinated multidisciplinary approach and inconsistent adherence to best practices, may face difficulties in managing complications effectively.

 7a.
-How important is the availability and coordination of a multidisciplinary team setting and dedicated meetings involving various specialists for managing complications after pancreatic surgery in your institution?
+How important do you rate the availability and coordination of a multidisciplinary team setting and dedicated meetings involving various specialists for managing complications after pancreatic surgery in your institution?

 Not at all